aavetisyanIT/TODO-APP-PWA/README.md

 Todo lists don't need to be complicated — plenty of people use a pen and paper for the job without any problem.
 Todo Manager is a simple cross-platform app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

+This is a PWA application made with HTML, CSS, Javascript can be accessed via a web address and installed on the mobile home-screen.
+It runs in the browser but with access to device features and can be used offline.

 ## Getting familiar

 ### Open webpage on your phone browser